 This easy and filling Butternut Squash Mac and Cheese recipe includes pureed butternut squash and a strong grated cheese to make a creamy, tasty and very satisfying Weight Watchers friendly family favourite.

-It is 6 Smart Points per portion and it has fast become one of my favourite Weight Watchers comfort dinner recipes.
+It is 6 Smart Points per portion on the Green, Purple and Blue plans and it has fast become one of my favourite Weight Watchers comfort dinner recipes.

 When I first started Weight Watchers, I had no idea that it would be possible to eat Mac and Cheese when on the program!